David Lockton: Arizona Colorado Land & Cattle Company (Amex:AZL)

 AZL was the largest integrated cattle/feeding/land company in the US.
 Subsequently, acquired by a Canadian conglomerate.
 Purchased with four partners a bankrupt cattle company and grew to $120 million in sales and $8.5 million in after-tax profits in five years.
 It was sold to Tosco Corporation.

+Radnitz-Mattel Productions

+Radnitz-Mattel Productions is a partnership formed by Robert Radnitz and Mattel Toys in 1970 to make feature films.
+Lockton introduced the parties and negotiated the partnership.
+The company produced eight films, including Academy Award nominated Sounder.

+Lion Country Safari

+Lion Country Safari is a Drive-Through and Adventure Park in Irvine, CA. Founded in 1970, it claims to be the first cageless zoo in the U.S. Lockton put together the financing for the Irvine, CA park.